What is the HIV Planning Group?

 The HIV Planning Group has 44 volunteer members that are appointed by the San Diego County Board of Supervisors.
 Each member represents a specific seat.

-An unaffiliated consumer is someone who:
+A general member is someone who:

 - Receives HIV-related services from at least one Ryan White Part-A funded provider;